 ATTENTION TALK SHOW HOSTS: We are honored that many radio talk show hosts use our Web Portal for their "show prep."
 We would appreciate your occasional mention of our site to your audience.
 Thanks!

-VOA VIEW: It's time to boycott Disney.
+VOA VIEW: It's very costly to Americans.

 ADVERTISEMENT: If you want to advertise your business or Web Site, send us an email by clicking on "Contact" above.
 It could be the best business decision you make.

 Buyers of U.S. Treasurys have been changing, with major players including China, Japan and the Fed seeing their respective holdings decline in recent years.
 CNBC